ibm-cloud-docs/Cloudant/offerings/learning-center.md

 {{site.data.keyword.cloudant_short_notm}} Search is built on another open source project, Apache Lucene, which powers the search capabilities of many products that include Elasticsearch.

-It is primarily designed for free text search, where blocks of text are pre-processed before they are indexed: removing case, punctuation, common noise words, and trimming common language-specfic word endings for example, farmer becomes farm, and farms becomes farm.
+It is primarily designed for free text search, where blocks of text are pre-processed before they are indexed: removing case, punctuation, common noise words, and trimming common language-specfic word endings, for example, farmer becomes farm, and farms becomes farm.

 This text-processing is performed by a choice of analyzers at query time, searching.
 Before this time, it also allows some aggregation functionality that uses a technique that is called faceting.